R. A. Cross, 1st Viscount Cross

-Richard Assheton Cross, 1st Viscount Cross, GCB, GCSI, PC, FRS, DL (30 May 1823 – 8 January 1914), known before his elevation to the peerage as R. A. Cross, was a British statesman and Conservative politician.
-He notably served as Home Secretary between 1874 and 1880 and 1885 and 1886.
+Richard Assheton Cross, 1st Viscount Cross, GCB, GCSI, PC, FRS, DL (30 May 1823 – 8 January 1914), known before his elevation to the peerage as R. A. Cross, was a British Conservative politician.
+He was Home Secretary from 1874 to 1880, and from 1885 to 1886.

 Background and education

-Cross was born in Red Scar, near Preston, Lancashire, the son of William Cross (1771–1827) and his wife Ellen, daughter of Edward Chaffers.
-He was educated at Rugby School and Trinity College, Cambridge, and was the President of the Cambridge Union in 1845.
-He was called to the Bar by the Inner Temple in 1849, attaching himself to the Northern Circuit.
+Cross was born in Red Scar, near Preston, Lancashire, the fifth child and third son of William Cross JP (1771–1827), Deputy Prothonotary for the Court of Common Pleas at Lancaster and landed proprietor, and his wife Ellen, daughter of Edward Chaffers.
+He was educated at Rugby School, matriculated at Trinity College, Cambridge in 1842 where he graduated B.A. in 1846, and was the President of the Cambridge Union in 1845.
+He was admitted to Lincoln's Inn in 1844, and was called to the Bar at the Inner Temple in 1849, attaching himself to the Northern Circuit.

 Political career

-Cross entered Parliament as one of two representatives for Preston in 1857, a seat he held until 1862.
-He was out of Parliament for the next year.
-While out of Parliament, Cross was a partner at Parr's Bank, of which he became chairman in 1870.
-In 1868 he was elected for South West Lancashire, topping the poll and defeating Gladstone, and continued to represent this constituency until his elevation to the peerage in 1886.
+Cross entered Parliament as one of two representatives for Preston in 1857, a seat he held until he stood down (to concentrate on business - see below) in 1862.

+In 1868 Cross returned to Parliament for South West Lancashire, topping the poll and defeating Gladstone, and continued to represent this constituency until the seat was abolished in 1885.
+He then briefly represented Newton, until his elevation to the peerage in 1886.